 When you combine the i5 9600K with almost any mid-high end GPU, then you can expect better performance than most of the Ryzen processors.
 It’s due to the faster single-core performance of Intel processors and their ability to boost the clock speeds automatically.

 Should you buy any other CPU?

-As we said earlier that the RTX 2060 is best suited for 1440 so according to me the above-mentioned processors will be enough for this card.
+As I said earlier that the RTX 2060 is best suited for 1440 so according to me the above-mentioned processors will be enough for this card.
 So if you are having a Ryzen 7 or a Core i7 of the previous generation along with GTX 1060 or some older generation GPU’s then the RTX 2060 can also be considered as a good option for an upgrade and the pricing made the 2060 more lucrative deal.
 However, when it comes to 4k, the RTX 2060 won’t be a good choice.

 The card is aimed at mid-high end gaming and for that purpose, Core i5 9400F, Ryzen 5 2600X and Core i5 9600k are enough for handling it.